A favicon of Twilio

 Twilio Customer Reviews with Pros and Cons

-What do users say about Twilio?
-Based on aggregated G2 reviews (197 total mentions), Twilio scores highest for ease of use.
-The most common criticism relates to poor customer support.
+Based on aggregated G2 reviews (133 total pro mentions, 85 total con mentions), Twilio scores highest for ease of use with 40 mentions.
+The most common criticism relates to being expensive at scale, cited by 26 reviewers, particularly for high-volume SMS and WhatsApp messaging.

 Generated from real user reviews on G2